Alternative Dish

 What should I serve with vegan enchiladas?

-I like to serve these enchiladas with a side of rice or quinoa and a big green salad with my avocado ranch dressing.
 Or try these loaded vegan potato nachos as a side or appetizer.
 The enchiladas are pretty filling, so eating them alone with a bigger portion is plenty for a meal too!
 However you choose to eat them, you're going to fall in love!
 Enjoy!

 Did you make this recipe?